 React SDK Integration

-Integrate a React single-page app with TokenIDP using Authorization Code + PKCE.
+Integrate a React single-page app or the TokenIDP Admin Portal with TokenIDP using Authorization Code + PKCE.

 Prerequisites